The Merchant's Guild

 Most Important Reminders

-“No merchant is entitled to a monopoly on a type of service.
+“No merchant is entitled to a monopoly on a type of service or dictating how things should be priced.
 Competition is healthy.
 We’re not in the business of making things personal, either.
 We’re all here to make Osterra better in our own ways.

 Pushing too far to exploit the letter of current regulations draws unwanted attention from regulators—and invites ham-fisted attempts to curb the behavior.
-Twisting the freedoms we are tacitly afforded threatens all merchants, and it’s in the Guild’s interest to discourage the behavior.
-Above all, fair pricing, fair play, and access to all.
+Twisting the freedoms we are tacitly afforded threatens all merchants, and it’s in the Guild’s interest to discourage it.
 Be wise, be discreet, and don’t break things without a good reason.

 – Trez Arrigo, Guildmaster